Musi Banyuasin Regency

-Musi Banyuasin Regency is a regency of South Sumatra (or Sumatra Selatan) province, in Indonesia.
-It has a total area of 14265.96 km2 and a population of 561,458 at the 2010 Census and 622,206 at the 2020 Census.
+Musi Banyuasin Regency is a regency of South Sumatra province, in Indonesia.
+Originally much larger, it was reduced by about 45% of its former area on 10 April 2002 by the splitting off of most of its eastern and northeastern districts to form the new Banyuasin Regency.
+It now has a total area of 14265.96 km2 and a population of 561,458 at the 2010 Census and 622,206 at the 2020 Census; the official estimate as at mid 2024 was 736,897 (comprising 378,473 males and 358,424 females).

 The administrative centre of Musi Banyuasin Regency is the town of Sekayu.

 Geography

-The regency, which covers fifteen percent of the area of South Sumatera Province, is located between 1.3° to 4° South latitude and from 103° to 104°40′ East longitude.
+The regency, which covers fifteen percent of the area of South Sumatra Province, is located between 1.3° to 4° South latitude and from 103° to 104°40′ East longitude.

 It is bordered to the north by Jambi Province, to the south by the new Penukal Abab Lematang Ilir Regency, to the west by Musi Rawas Regency and North Musi Rawas Regency, and to the east by Banyuasin Regency.

 Administrative districts

 As at 2010, Musi Banyuasin Regency was subdivided into eleven districts (kecamatan), but a further three districts were created in 2011 (Lawang Wetan, Babat Supat and Tungkal Jaya), and another one in 2017 (Jirak Jaya).
-These are all listed below with their revised areas (in Km²) and their populations at the 2010 Census and the 2020 Census.
-The table also includes the locations of the district administrative centres, the number of administrative villages (rural desa and uban kelurahan) in each district, and its post codes.
+These 15 are all listed below with their revised areas (in km2) and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 227 rural desa and 13 urban kelurahan), and its post codes.

-Notes: (a) the population of Lawang Wetan District in 2010 is included in the figure for Babat Toman District, from which it was cut in 2011. (b) the population of Jirak Jaya District in 2010, and the number of villages and post code, is included in the figures for Sungai Keruh District, from which it was cut in 2017. (c) the population of Babat Supat District in 2010 is included in the figure for Sungai Lilin District, from which it was cut in 2011. (d) the population of Tungkal Jaya District in 2010 is included in the figure for Bayung Lencir District, from which it was cut in 2011.
+Notes: (a) includes two kelurahan (Ngulak and Ngulak I). (b) includes two kelurahan (Babat and Mangun Jaya). (c) the population of Lawang Wetan District in 2010 is included in the figure for Babat Toman District, from which it was cut in 2011. (d) the population of Jirak Jaya District in 2010 is included in the figures for Sungai Keruh District, from which it was cut in 2017. (e) includes four kelurahan (Balai Agung, Kayu Ara, Serasan Jaya and Soak Baru). (f) includes 2 kelurahan (Sungai Lilin and Sungai Lilin Jaya). (g) includes one kelurahan (Keluang). (h) the population of Babat Supat District in 2010 is included in the figure for Sungai Lilin District, from which it was cut in 2011. (i) includes 2 kelurahan (Bayung Lencir and Bayung Lencir Indah). (j) the population of Tungkal Jaya District in 2010 is included in the figure for Bayung Lencir District, from which it was cut in 2011.